No. 4 Baylor wins 11th in a row 57-52 over No. 22 Texas Tech

-Texas Tech (10-4, 1-1) lost at home for the first time in nearly a year.
-The Red Raiders had won 15 consecutive home games since a loss to Iowa State last Jan.
-16, and are 58-6 at home under fourth-year coach Chris Beard.
+Texas Tech (10-4, 1-1) had won 15 consecutive home games since a loss to Iowa State last Jan.
+16, and is 58-6 at home in Beard’s four seasons.
+The Red Raiders had won their last 10 Big 12 games overall.

 Freshman Jahmi’us Ramsey led the Red Raiders with 20 points, and Kyler Edwards had 10.

+“The thing that I was most proud of, being in the first road Big 12 game, hostile arena against a very well-coached and very good team, we never lost our composure,” Drew said.
+“Some teams get rattled and throw it away and then now they score another quick bucket.
+I thought our guys did a great job on moving on to the next play.”

-The rest of Baylor’s points came at the free throw line, with five in the final 24 seconds.
-That included after a technical foul against the Red Raiders for reaching across and touching the ball before an inbound pass.
+Baylor made the necessary free throws late, and basically sealed the game after a technical foul against the Red Raiders for reaching across and touching the ball before an inbound pass following Ramsey’s layup with eight seconds left.

+“I feel like we had momentum at first but then they just kept coming back and getting tough buckets on us,” Edwards said.
+“Think that kind of derailed us and getting offensive rebounds.”

-In a defensive game, Texas Tech had a 9-7 lead on a Ramsey layup with 12:39 left in the first half.
-Baylor then scored the next eight points, including two baskets by Gillespie, and never trailed again.
+Texas Tech had an early 9-7 lead on a Ramsey layup.
+Baylor then scored the next eight points, including two baskets by Freddie Gillespie, and never trailed again.

+“The reason we didn’t play our best tonight was Baylor,” Beard said.

-Baylor: The Bears went into a hostile environment and took care of business.
+Baylor: The Bears went into a hostile environment and took care of business, and improving to 4-0 against Top 25 opponents this season.
 Baylor focused in on their mismatches and never looked back.
 They used their size advantage for a 44-25 rebounding margin.

 Texas Tech: The Red Raiders saw their weakness exploited as the Bears controlled the paint.
 Texas Tech doesn’t really have a big man inside.
-Ramsey had 20 points on 7-of-17 shooting and Davide Moretti struggled to eight points on 3-of-11 shooting – 0-for-6 on 3s.
+Ramsey got his 20 points on 7-of-17 shooting and Davide Moretti struggled to eight points on 3-of-11 shooting – 0-for-6 on 3s.

 UP NEXT